ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/RNA-SeqIntro/dge-using-a-genome.md

 # RNA-Seq data Analysis

-This document will guide you through the RNAseq analysis, starting from the quality checking through  getting the differential gene expression results.
-The next part of the wiki series will guide you through some of the down stream analysis that you can do to the results obtained here.
-Here is the overview of the RNAseq analysis covered in this tutorial.
+This document will guide you through RNAseq analysis, beginning at quality checking through to getting the differential gene expression results.
 We have downloaded an Arabidopsis dataset from NCBI for this purpose.
-Check the [BioProject](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA348194) page for more information:
+Check the [BioProject](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA348194) page for more information.
+The overview of RNA-seq analysis is summarized in Fig1.

 ### Overview ###